Mahima Swamy's Research Group

 Immune interactions at the intestinal epithelium

-Inflammatory bowel diseases (IBD) and colon cancer are both diseases involving the intestinal epithelium, the single layer of epithelial cells that serves dual functions of nutrient absorption and protection from the external environment.
+The intestinal epithelium consists single layer of epithelial cells that serves dual functions of nutrient absorption and protection from the external environment including infectious microbes and other stressors.
 Within the epithelial layer exists a group of unconventional innate-like T cells known as intraepithelial lymphocytes (IEL), that assimilate information from these luminal nutrients and microbes, and communicate with the epithelium and other immune cells to help maintain a balance between tolerance and resistance.
 Our main research interest is to understand how intestinal IEL coordinate immune responses to chemical, dietary and microbial inputs at the intestinal epithelium.
-In particular, we are driven by the hypothesis that IEL mainly communicate with epithelial cells to monitor the status of the gut and initiate appropriate responses.
-Thus, we are focussed on identifying the molecules that IEL and intestinal epithelial cells use to communicate with each other, and on dissecting the signalling pathways that are triggered in IEL by the different inputs.
+In autoimmune inflammatory bowel diseases (IBD) such as Crohn’s disease and Coeliac disease, there is a breakdown of tolerance, and dysregulation of IEL function.
+Thus we are exploring how immune homeostasis is maintained at the barrier, and how dysregulated IEL can be controlled.

 • What are the contributions of IEL to maintaining gut homeostasis, and to protecting the gut from infection?